Splice the mainbrace: History

-A ration of rum a day was standard issue in the Royal Navy until 1970, when concerns over crew members operating machinery under the influence led to the rum ration being abolished.
-Restrictions were placed on those who could "splice the mainbrace": any man or officer over the age of 18 who desired to take it received an extra issue of one-eighth of a pint of rum.
-Lemonade was issued those who did not wish for the rum.
+A ration of rum a day was standard issue in the Royal Navy until 1970, when concerns over crew members operating machinery under the influence of alcohol led to the rum ration being abolished.
+However, in regard to those who could "splice the mainbrace", any man or officer over the age of 18 who desired to take it received an extra issue of one-eighth of a pint of rum.
+Lemonade was issued to those who did not wish for the rum.
 The rum was mixed with water to make grog for all ratings below Petty Officer.
 Only ratings marked "G" (for Grog) in the ship's books could draw rum, grog, or lemonade when the mainbrace was spliced and no payment in lieu was available.
-Those under 20 were marked "U.A." (for under age) in the ship's book; they were similarly barred from drawing the daily rum ration.
-"T" stood for Temperance (for those of Temperance Movement).
+In the days when the daily ration was issued, those under 20 were marked "U.A." (for under age) in the ship's book; they were barred from drawing the daily rum ration.
+"T" stood for Temperance (for those of Temperance Movement); those choosing this option were compensated an extra threepence (3d) a day.
 The issue of rum to wardroom and gunroom officers was stopped in 1881 and ended for warrant officers in 1918; splicing the mainbrace was the only time that officers could be issued with rum.

 Other navies abolished the grog allowance far earlier (the United States Navy after the American Civil War), but the order persisted, allowing the crew to take another drink in place of rum or grog; in 1845 it is recorded as being substituted for the more rowdy "Crossing the Line" ceremony.
 The Royal New Zealand Navy was the last navy to issue junior and senior ratings a daily tot of rum, issuing its last daily rum ration on 1 March 1990.
 Today the Royal Canadian Navy is more generous with the allowances, allowing crew members to take 87.5 ml of spirits compared with the 62.5 ml allowed by the Royal Navy, although the Royal Navy does make allowance for paucity of supplies, permitting two 350 ml cans of beer to be issued if commercial spirits are not available.